 Which Genes Contribute to Depression Heredity?

-The following are examples of how some genetic differences could cause depression:
+The following are examples of how some

 - The role of polymorphisms in genes linked to serotonin, noradrenaline, and dopamine neurotransmission, is one example of potential genetic influences.
 Depression is predisposed by serotonin transporter genes that prevent serotonin reuptake, resulting in a deficiency of monoamines in the brain.